SoDipole/tagging-analytic-forms/README.md

 Texts format
 -----------
-Program works with xhtml files in windows-1251 encoding.
+Script works with xhtml files in windows-1251 encoding.
 Texts are disambiguated texts from Russian National Corpus with meta tagging and morphological tagging.
 Text fragment:
 ```
 ...